 The course starts with a review of major avalanche components for assessing stability, snowpack, weather, and terrain choices.
 We’ll do a quick gear check, and plan our tour based on the forecast.

 We’ll be out touring and skiing in the backcountry all day!
 We’ll make avalanche hazard observations, travel on terrain suitable to the conditions and the group, review field stability tests and companion rescue techniques, and work on good communication strategies in the field.
 Bring your updated knowledge back to your ski partners, and be an awesome asset to your backcountry ski group this winter!

-Field Day February 26th with evening Online Session scheduled Feb 24
+Field Day Feb 5 with evening Online Session Feb 2

 About the Tour